Press Release - digiNEB.eu kicks off!

 Who's behind digiNEB.eu

-digiNEB.eu is provided by a lean Consortium of six Partners with extensive experience in the European research, innovation and digital landscape and the New European Bauhaus.
+digiNEB.eu is powered by a lean Consortium of six Partners with extensive experience in the European research, innovation and digital landscape and the New European Bauhaus.
 It is composed by:

 - TU Delft (Financial Coordinator), The Netherlands